 “Eleven Baker, roger.
 Five Baker, roger.”

 George Caspar’s a big guy and not afraid of a fight.
 He’ll be good backup.
 Now I just wait for them to get here.
-From what I’ve read, this guy tends to eat his dinner right here at the truck so he’s not likely to go anywhere.
+From what I’ve read, this guy tends to eat his dinner right here at the truck so he’s not likely to go anywhere in a hurry.
 I just hope he doesn’t have a friend show up.
 He committed his robberies solo so I don’t think he’s going to have some assbag friend turn up to join him.
 But you never know, right?
 This situation gives you some insight into how dumb some crooks are.
-It’s still daylight, this isn’t a busy street, I’m sitting in here in a clearly marked Ford Explorer police model and this dickface still hasn’t seen me.
+It’s still daylight, this isn’t a busy street, I’m sitting in here in a clearly-marked Ford Explorer police model with big “Police” decals on it and this dickface still hasn’t seen me.
 Don’t ask me why.
-All he’d have to do is look down the street and he’d see this big fat police car, but he’s not doing that.
+All he’d have to do is look down the street and he’d see this big fat police car with the lightbar on top, but he’s not doing that.
 Weird, huh?

 I don’t know what that guy is eating, but the way he’s shoving it into his mouth is pretty disgusting.
 It’s like he’s not leaving any room in his mouth to chew the stuff.
 Why do people do that?
 Beefy does that, but he’s a dog and he eats like a pig.
 And it’s only slightly less disgusting when he does it.
 Shoving that much food in his face?
 If this assbag takes off running on us, he’s going to double over and vomit his guts out.
 He’d better not puke on me.
 I just got this uniform back from the dry cleaners.

 I can see two units arriving in my rearview mirror.
 Time to get the show started!
 They’re coming in on foot.
 Good.
 We’ll walk over there together.